school-of-data/okf-events-a/README.md

 ### 2: Add a page to the site to hold the event data

 You will need permission to commit to the GitHub repository and permission to push commits or to make a pull request for approval.
-Talk to Cédric Lombion (cedric.lombion@okfn.org) if you need this to be set up for you.
+Talk to us (cedric.lombion@okfn.org or ben.hur.pintor@okfn.org) if you need this to be set up for you.

 It helps if you have a 'local' version of the site on your computer so that you can test and preview changes that you make before committing.
 If you are not familiar with setting up a local version of GitHub Pages see the instructions at https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll.